MindTheGap-ERC/PartiMoDe/README.md

 ## Software requirements

 Matlab 2006a or later.
-The code was written in Matlab2022, the implementation calls the Matlab internal function [pdepe](https://nl.mathworks.com/help/matlab/ref/pdepe.html) and will thus not run in Octave.
+The code was written in Matlab 2022, the implementation calls the Matlab internal function [pdepe](https://nl.mathworks.com/help/matlab/ref/pdepe.html) and will thus not run in Octave.

 ## Authors